nogdog/cwrblog/README.md

 * `title_part_one` is used for the title element within the head section
 * `copyright_name` is who you want to list as owning the copyright to the blog content
 * `copyright_year` is the earliest year you want listed in the copyright statement

+### Right Column content

+Edit the `/views/right_column.php` file for whatever you'd like to appear in that column (google search, links to other sites, whatever you like).